GroceriStar/select-component/README.md

 we also can try to combine our meal form at separated calendar plugin in order to test that everything is working fine https://github.com/GroceriStar/calendar

-answer the question - can we have this package build without having antd as dependencies here???
+answer the question - can we have this package build without having AntD as dependencies here???

 https://ant.design/docs/react/getting-started#Import-on-Demand